 Let’s just address the elephant in the room right away.
 Yes, Venmo is owned by PayPal, and has been since December of 2013.
 This means that technically all money transfers on both services are handled by PayPal Inc. behind the scenes.

 Even so, there are many differences between Venmo and PayPal when it comes to target markets, services offered, and customer experience, which we’ll get to in a moment.
+Just be aware that if you want to avoid PayPal for whatever reason, you’ll need to look elsewhere.

 Venmo vs PayPal: Similarities